ibm-cloud-docs/assistant/skill-dialog-add.md

     For more information about roles, see [IAM access ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/docs/iam?topic=iam-userroles).

-    For older instances that are managed by Cloud Foundry, you must expand the *Cloud Foundry access* section, choose your organization, and then assign the person to the **Developer** space role.
+    For older instances that are managed by Cloud Foundry, you click *Cloud Foundry* instead of *IAM Services*, choose your organization, and then assign the person to the **Developer** space role.
     {: note}

+1. Click **Add**.

+    You can repeat the previous step to invite other users and apply different roles to them.

-1. Click **Invite users**.
+1. Click **Invite** to finish the process.

     If you are editing access for an existing user, click **Assign access**.